 Daybreak’s housing is the region’s only program designed to move homeless youth ages 18 to 24 out of homelessness, poverty, under-education, and crisis and into housing, financial independence, educational achievement, and self-sufficiency.

-This program is designed to teach youth how to become independent and become contributing members of society.
-Our 100+ apartments have a steady flow of youth entering and exiting the program.
+This program is designed to teach youth how to become independent and contributing members of society.
+Daybreak offers three housing programs for youth based on their individual needs.
+Our 100+ apartments have a constant flow of young adults entering and exiting the program.

 Though legally adults, these youth have never had the resources or support to be successful on their own.
-Through intensive case management, Daybreak teaches program participants how to become responsible and accountable adults in the community.
-This program expects clients to work hard—they have to want to create a better future for themselves.
+Through intensive wrap-around services, Daybreak teaches program participants how to become responsible and accountable adults in the community.
+This program expects clients to work hard to create a better future for themselves.

-Youth can participate in the in the program for up to two years.
+Youth can participate in the program for up to two years.